On the asymptotic behaviour of a run and tumble equation for bacterial chemotaxis: Harris's Theorem

 \section{Harris's Theorem}

-In this section, we give the statement of Harris's theorem based on \cite{HM11, H16}.
+In this section, we give the statement of Harris's theorem based on \cite{HM11, H16, CM21}.
 Harris's theorem is a probabilistic method which gives simple conditions on ergodic (long-time) behaviour of Markov processes.
 The original idea dates back to Doeblin \cite{D40} where he showed \emph{mixing }of a Markov chain whose transition probabilities possess a uniform lower bound.
 We refer to this condition as \emph{Doeblin condition} and explain it below.
 The mixing of a Markov chain refers to the time until the Markov chain reaches its stationary state distribution.
 In \cite{H56}, Harris studied the necessary conditions for a Markov process to admit a unique stationary state or an invariant measure.
-Later in \cite{ DMT95, MT93, MT09}, this result was used for the first time to obtain quantitative convergence rates based on verifiying a \emph{minorisation condition} and a \emph{geometric drift} or \emph{Foster-Lyapunov condition}.
-In \cite{HM11}, the authors provided a simplified proof of Harris's theorem by using appropriate Kantorovich distances.
-We state the theorems below in the spirit of \cite{HM11,H16}.
+Later in \cite{ DMT95, MT93, MT09}, this result was used for the first time to obtain quantitative convergence rates based on verifying a \emph{minorisation condition} and a \emph{geometric drift} or \emph{Foster-Lyapunov condition}.
+In \cite{HM11}, the authors provided a simplified proof of Harris's theorem by using appropriate Kantorovich distances and recently in \cite{CM21}, the authors provided an alternative proof by using semigroup arguments.
+We state the theorems below in the spirit of \cite{H16, CM21}.

 We consider a Polish space $\Omega$ and denote $\Sigma$ as the $\sigma-$algebra of Borel subsets of $\Omega$.
 Then $(\Omega, \Sigma)$ is a measurable space; and, endowed with any probability measure, $\Omega$ is a Lebesgue space.
 We denote the space of probability measures by $\mathcal{P}(\Omega)$.